Trump unveils plan to privatize US air traffic control system

 "Since the first days in office, the president has been working tirelessly to fulfill the campaign promises he made to America," Vice President Mike Pence said in introducing Trump at the East Room event.
 "Starting today, the president will take historic steps to rebuild America."

-In his privatization push, Trump has the support of major aviation groups including the Aircraft Owners and Pilots Association and the Southwest Airlines Pilot Association.
+In his privatization push, Trump has the support of major aviation groups including the Southwest Airlines Pilot Association.

-“We support privatization,” said Jon Weeks, a pilot and president of the Southwest pilots association, who attended the event Monday.
+“We support privatization,” said Jon Weaks, a pilot and president of the Southwest pilots association, who attended the event Monday.

 “We just want a stabilized stream of funding for air traffic control,” said Weaks, echoing what airlines and the controllers union have said for years.